pBread/Entity-Query/README.md

 ## Motivation

 Searching/filtering/finding records is one of the most common frontend tasks.
-However, it remains one of the more tedious and cognitively heavy aspects of building an app.
+Yet, it remains one of the more tedious and cognitively heavy aspects of building an app.

 MoSearch allows developers to search/filter/find records in a simple, performant and unobtrusive manner.